June 29, 2023

 Selenium is a trace mineral, meaning it is needed in small quantities.
 When eaten in the right amounts, dietary selenium has many proven health advantages.
 Let’s explore some of the crucial selenium benefits for horses.

-While the amount of selenium a horse requires is tiny, its impact on the body is mighty.
+While the amount of selenium a horse requires is tiny, its impact on the body is significant.
 It plays a critical role in promoting healthy thyroid function, reproduction, and equine muscle development.

-Selenium possesses another remarkable quality—it acts as an antioxidant!
-While you’ve likely heard the term before, let’s take a closer look at selenium’s unique antioxidant role, how it bolsters the immune system, and touch on its synergistic partnership with vitamin E.
+Selenium possesses another remarkable quality—it acts as an antioxidant.
+Let’s take a closer look at selenium’s unique antioxidant role and how it bolsters the immune system, then touch on its synergistic partnership with vitamin E.

 Together, selenium and vitamin E form a harmonious and powerful duo.
-These complementary antioxidants work in tandem to safeguard cells and tissues from oxidative damage and support overall immune health.
+These complementary antioxidants work in tandem to safeguard cells and tissues from oxidative damage.
+They also support overall immune health.
 We'll briefly cover these two important functions.

 Free radicals are normal byproducts but can build up to harmful levels and damage healthy cells in their quest for electrons.
 Oxidative stress occurs when too many free radicals are causing cellular damage.
 A body in oxidative stress is at higher risk for viral infections, inflammatory diseases, cancers, and other degenerative diseases.